System Documentation For Using the NinjaTrader 8 Dynamic Trigger Range Indicator

 The Scalper systems (-S tabs) run around the clock when the Futures market is open – including the Globex session.

 The Momentum systems (-M tabs) start up 5 minutes after the cash session starts.
 You won’t see the Dynamic Trigger Range on the charts until the system comes online.
-Note that the system will generate an Alert sometime after the price breaks out of the Dynamic Trigger Range.
+Note that the system will generate an Alert only after the price breaks out of the Dynamic Trigger Range.
 Depending on the price action it may be shortly after a breakout – or it may take some time.

 Saving your settings as a Template